Windale Primary School

 Curriculum Implementation

-Our curriculum is in line with the National Curriculum; it comprises all learning experiences-including enrichment activities, which are planned to meet the needs and interests of all pupils, providing education with character that helps them to find the best in themselves.
+Our curriculum is in line with the National Curriculum; it comprises all learning experiences-including enrichment activities, which are planned to meet the needs and interests of our pupils, providing education with character that helps them to find the best in themselves.

 Subject